-Audio/Video Latency and its Relation to Lip Sync
+Audio/Video Latency and its Relation to AV Sync

 A history of audio and video latency from the engineering perspective of consumer electronics.